KikoNiko/Softuni-Java-Programming/README.md

 # Softuni-Java-Programming
- Solutions to problems from labs and excersises from my SoftUni software engineering path 2023.
+ Solutions to problems from labs and excersises from my SoftUni software engineering courses 2023-2024.